opencog/semantic-vision/README.md

 This is an open source, geographically decentralized research project.
 We have several core contributors spanning multiple timezones.
 Any contribution from outside such as discussion, experimentation results or code is always welcome!
 We use several mechanisms to coordinate the project between the different parties:

-  * Issues are the main form of discussion and will be used for proposals, asking questions,
+  * Issues are the main form of discussion and will be used for questions, proposals and support with using our code.

   * Any contribution to existing code or new implementations will be discussed and merged as pull requests.

   * The Wiki will be used to keep track of all research related materials and contains some material from our initial project proposal.

-  * Projects can be used by teammembers to keep track of private projects but may also be used to track collaborative efforts in more detail.
+  * Projects can be used by indivudal team members to keep track of private projects but may also be used to track collaborative efforts in more detail in the future.